MILVLG/imp/README.md

 pip install -r requirements.txt pip install flash-attn==2.4.2 --no-build-isolation
 ```
-3. (Optional) Manually download the pretrained model repositories, i.e., [google/siglip-so400m-patch14-384](https://huggingface.co/google/siglip-so400m-patch14-384) and [microsoft/phi-2](https://huggingface.co/microsoft/phi-2) to your local directories and modify the corresponding paths in training and evaluation scripts.
+3. (Optional) Manually download the pretrained model repositories, i.e., [google/siglip-so400m-patch14-384](https://huggingface.co/google/siglip-so400m-patch14-384) and [microsoft/phi-2](https://huggingface.co/microsoft/phi-2) to your local directories and modify the corresponding paths in the training and evaluation scripts, respectively.

 ## Training
 The training pipeline and datasets of `imp-v1-3b` are directly inherited from [LLaVA-v1.5](https://github.com/haotian-liu/LLaVA).
 The training